Boeing plans layoffs for May

 Workers at the company's Washington state factories were informed by their union that Boeing had issued a federally-required notice that "involuntary layoffs were scheduled for May."

-A Boeing spokesman confirmed the 60-day notice, but declined to say precisely when it would initiate the layoffs or how many positions would be cut.
+A Boeing spokesman confirmed the 60-day notice, but declined to say precisely when it would initiate the layoffs.

 Related: Boeing moves ahead with job cuts as 1,800 take buyouts